top of page

 Question: Do I have to share a room/bathroom?

 Answer: Most likely, yes.
-Rallies are capped at 6 riders and we provide 3 rooms and one bathroom.
+Rallies are capped at 6 riders and we provide 3 rooms and one bathroom in St. George, and accommodations vary in Capitol Reef.
 If you're worried about noise/snoring, we provide noise-reducing earbuds to use while riding AND sleeping.
 Each room also has a white noise machine so you can get a good rest!
 If you're paired up with somebody that is REALLY loud, we have spare mattresses that we can put in the commons area of the Moto Mansion.

 Answer: We cut the traditional cord long ago, so we don't have standard cable or satellite TV, but we do provide Netflix, Hulu, Amazon, YouTube, and other streaming services, along with a small selection of physical movies and video games.
 You're welcome to bring your own media devices as well.
 Chances are we can help you hook it up.